Mpartx21/Project-1/README.md

 • As a finance manager, I can log in to view all the reimbursements for all employees.

-• I can filter the
+• I can filter the requests by the status of the tickets (approved, rejected, pending)